 One interim payment shall be paid to the beneficiary.
-Interim payment is intended to cover the beneficiary's expenditure on the basis of a request for payment when the action has been partly carried out.
-For the purpose of determining the amount due as interim payment, the reimbursement rate to be applied to the eligible costs approved by EASME shall be rate indicated in section 4.
+The interim payment is intended to cover the beneficiary's expenditure on the basis of a request for payment when the action has been partly carried out.
+For the purpose of determining the amount due as interim payment, the reimbursement rate to be applied to the eligible costs approved by the Agency shall be the rate indicated in section 4.